atomisthq/docs/docs/getting-started.md

 Now you will get Slack notifications for all pushed commits, pull requests, and issues.

+!!!
+Tip
-!!! tip "Note" You control which channels will receive notifications, so you may want to start with just one repository linked to one Slack channel until you're ready to add more.
+    You control which channels will receive notifications, so you may want to start with just one repository linked to one Slack channel until you're ready to add more.

 [catalog]: https://go.atomist.com/catalog "Atomist Catalog of Skills"